-All these potential concerns are about the future.
-They do not address the immediate reasons relating to the lip tie – not to mention the lack of evidence supporting these claims.
+All these potential concerns are about the future; they do not address the immediate reasons relating to the lip tie.

-If you’re considering oral surgery for your baby or toddler, first seek the support of an IBCLC and ENT specialist to assess whether or not a revision is the best option for your child.
+If you’re considering oral surgery for your baby or toddler, first seek the support of an IBCLC and ENT specialist, to assess whether or not a surgical procedure is the best option for your child.

 How much does lip tie surgery cost?

 Some places might offer Medicare rebates.
-If you have private health insurance you can contact the provider to find out if your level of cover includes oral surgery for your baby.
+If you have private health insurance, you can contact the provider to find out whether your level of cover includes oral surgery for your baby.